 Vendor registration, W9 and other forms: GOOD DOCS will provide any needed documentation your institution requires.

 Invoice: GOOD DOCS will provide an invoice by email.
 Payment can be made by check, credit card, or ACH transfer.
 We request that you send payment within 30 days following the GOOD TALK.3.
 Share your event details

-We ask that you provide a “run of show” schedule and details about the GOOD TALK event at least two weeks in advance with the following information:
+Please provide a “run of show” schedule and details about the GOOD TALK event at least two weeks in advance with the following information:

 - How and when will attendees be viewing the film (directly before the GOOD TALK?
 In the two weeks leading up to the GOOD TALK?)

 - Who will be attending the event and what is the educational context?

-- Names and background of event moderator
+- Names and contact information for the event moderator.

-- If possible, please specify in the schedule the length of time dedicated to each component of the GOOD TALK
+- If possible, please specify in the schedule the length of time dedicated to each component of the GOOD TALK.

 7:00 - Moderator introduces film and speaker